[...] HT to Bryon and Serotonin Rain. [...]

 No, it happened in Cleveland and I didn’t know there was a waffle house in Lancaster.
 I’ll have to go there!
 I’m a waffle house fan.

-By: Jim on May 14, 2008
+May 14, 2008 at 11:44 pm

 Oops, I thought you were talking about the story above.
 Silly me!
 The banner picture was taken in Oklahoma City during one of my road trips.
 And I still want to go the waffle house in Lancaster.